Mrsebastino/First-Milestone/README.md

 Bootstrap v 4.3.1
 </ul>

-bug encountered at the moment when i click on the logo in the nav bar it goes from white to orange which is expected but just before it renew the page(it this the link to the landing page) it goes blue for a few second.
+bug encountered.
+At the moment when i click on the logo in the nav bar it goes from white to orange which is expected but just before it renew the page(it this the link to the landing page) it goes blue for a few second.